Brave is a Free, Open-source Browser that Takes Your Privacy Seriously.

 - Ledger & Trezor support

-Some crypto sites still do not recognize the wallet.
-Unlike MetaMask, there are still a few bumps in the road when it comes to integrating other Ethereum networks (i.e. Polygon).
+Also some crypto sites still do not recognize the wallet.
+So unlike MetaMask, there are still a few bumps in the road when it comes to integrating other Ethereum networks (i.e. Polygon).

 It may be worth waiting until the bugs are ironed out before switching completely over to the Brave wallet.
 You can always install it and start collecting BAT rewards without actually relying on it for much else.